twse/random-stuff/README.md

 * **Owners Emeritus:** Dawn Endico (1999-2003 – CVS), Gervase Markham (2003-2017 – CVS, GIT and SVN)
 * **Source Dir:** GitHub Repository `mozilla/community-data/credits` (`names.csv` file)
 * **URL:** See second file entry in the index above
-* **Note:** Please do not submit direct pull requests for additions or modifications not done via the form or replies to application acceptance message, as they'll be closed by the first owner.
+* **Note:** Please do not submit direct pull requests for additions or modifications not done via the form or replies to application acceptance message, as a comment is added and closed by the first owner.
 This will result in unmerged commits!

 ## Index of protest pages (requires JavaScript; available in five versions)
 Thanks to [Norman L. De Forest](http://www.chebucto.ns.ca/~af380/) (1942-2006) for using the same content in his pages which uses his main page.